A former principal, teacher, and tutor, Kenna works online as a curriculum writer and writes about educational technology.

 More states across the US are funding online schools as accredited establishments.
 Virtual public schools are continuing to increase in large numbers.
 The demand for online teachers and online teaching-related jobs is growing exponentially.

-Teaching online, working in casual dress, or even pajamas in your home saves you time and money compared to classroom teaching, and probably reduces stress.
+Teaching online, working in casual dress, or even pajamas, in your home saves you time and money compared to classroom teaching and probably reduces stress.
 You don't have to purchase school supplies or drive to work as long as you have credentials.
-If you don't have credentials or a tutoring certificate, you can still work from home online, writing curricula, for example.
+If you don't have credentials or a tutoring certificate, you can still work from home online, writing curricula.

 1. Online Teacher